Holy Trinity Chapel

-In the southeast of the Lubentius church is the chapel of the Holy Trinity.
+In the southeast of the Lubentius church the Holy Trinity chapel is located.

 The west side was closed with a wall, the closing wall received a door and 2 small windows.
 The space thus obtained was consecrated to the Holy Trinity.
 It was not until 1334 that the Trinity Festival, which is celebrated on the first Sunday after Pentecost, was officially introduced by the Pope John XXII for the whole church, before that, it probably was only celebrated in monasteries.

 The ceiling is a stuccoed wooden barrel ceiling.

 Under Canonicus priest Caspar Schorn the room of the Trinity Chapel received its baroque character.
 In 1699 the Canonicus priest Caspar Schorn (1683 -1702) donated the baroque altar which still exists today.
 The carvings of the altar were made by Christian Diezer and Johan Neudecker (Johann Valentin Neudecker the Elder) from Hadamar.
 The paintings of the six daily works of God (creation of the earth) and the portrait of God’s promise to Abraham about his son Isaac were created by the Limburg painter Jacob.

 According to https://denkxweb.denkmalpflege-hessen.de/52860/ the altar and the works of art in the chapel are described as follows: